Email FacebookTwitterMenu burgerClose thin

 Retirement Planning Tips

 • Consider talking to a financial advisor about how to incorporate an HSA into your financial plan and who to name as beneficiary.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • If you have a Flexible Spending Account in place of an HSA, note that these accounts do not allow you to name a beneficiary.
 Money in an FSA is use it or lose it, meaning that if you don’t spend it down each year, you can’t carry the remaining funds forward.
 If you pass away, your spouse or heirs may be able to request reimbursement for eligible medical expenses from your employer, but only for ones that were incurred prior to your death.